-In addition to training Apprentices in the necessary skills required to be a Technician, the JATC also provides an extended education program of skills update and improvement courses to Local 6 members.
+In addition to training apprentices in the necessary skills required to be a Technician, the JATC also provides an extended education program of skills update and improvement courses for Local 6 members.
 The program keeps those individuals as technologically current as possible in their respective fields.

 How Apprenticeship Works

-Apprenticeship is a comprehensive program of career training that combines the necessary classroom-based related study in combination with actual hands-on job skills.
-The basic premise of Apprenticeship is that the individual apprentice will be learning all of the related theory of his or her career and be able to practice this theory in real-life job experiences.
+Apprenticeship is a comprehensive program of career training that combines the necessary classroom-based-related study in combination with actual hands-on job skills.
+The basic premise of an Apprenticeship is that the individual apprentice will be learning all of the related theories of his or her career and be able to practice this theory in real-life job experiences.

 Apprenticeship is not a new concept.
 In fact, since the Middle Ages, master craftsmen have used Apprenticeship Programs to pass on, train and teach all of the knowledge and skills necessary for individuals to become highly skilled specialists in their respective trade.

 With the advent of the ever-advancing technologies in today's world, the question of how to keep abreast of these advances can only be answered by Apprenticeship.